osi03224/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Write a function that locates a substring
 Write a function that prints the chessboard
-Write a function that sets the value of a pointer to a char
+Write a function that sets the value of a pointer to a char Create a file that contains the password for the crackme2 executable